jakobnygren/healthScroll/content/posts/A Flame Worth Protecting.md

 Every toxin, every emotional sabotage, every mimicry pattern adds **static** to that signal.
 A person with a bright flame but poor signal may still feel *unseen* — because their broadcast is jammed.
-This book clears the body so your signal can transmit **without interference**.
+This scroll clears the body so your signal can transmit **without interference**.

 ---